ramyamounir/Template/README.md

 ### Tips

 - To get more information about available arguments run: ```python train.py -h```
-- To automatically start tensorboard server as a different thread add the argument: ``` -tb ```
+- To automatically start tensorboard server as a different thread, add the argument: ``` -tb ```
-- To overwrite model log files and start from scratch add the argument: ``` -reset ```, otherwise it will use the last weights as checkpoint and add continue writing to the same tensorboard log files.
+- To overwrite model log files and start from scratch add the argument: ``` -reset ```, otherwise it will use the last weights as checkpoint and add continue writing to the same tensorboard log files - if the same model name is used.
-- To choose specific node names, use the argument: ``` -slurm_nodelist GPU17,GPU18 ``` as an example.
+- To choose specific node names on SLURM, use the argument: ``` -slurm_nodelist GPU17,GPU18 ``` as an example.
 - If running on a GPU with Tensor cores, using mixed precision models can speed up your training.
 Add the argument ``` -fp16 ``` to try it out.
 If it makes training unstable due to the loss of precision, dont use it :)
 - The template allows you to switch architectures, datasets and trainers easily by passing different arguments.
 For example, different architectures can be added to the lib/arch/[arch-name].py directory and passing the arguments as ``` -arch [arch-name] ``` or ``` -trainer [trainer-name] ``` or ``` -dataset [dataset-name] ```
+- if you find an bug in this template, open a new issue, or a pull request.
+Any collaboration is more than welcome!

 # License